syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ![WPF Coded UI showing UI Map](CodedUI_images/CodedUI_img5.jpeg)

-3.Start the recording option from UI Map to record the test actions and recording option can be paused while testing the project.
+3. Start the recording option from UI Map to record the test actions and recording option can be paused while testing the project.

-4.Run the application on which you will be performing UI testing.
+4. Run the application on which you will be performing UI testing.

 5.Drag the crosshairs on to the UI elements of your WPF grid control application.
 It shows the available properties of the inner UI elements in grid control's.